Written by Chetan Melhotra

 - Utilize AWS Config that comes with prebuilt rules.

-- For IAM permissions, follow the principles of least-privileged access when creating policies and only assign a minimal set of permissions.
+- For IAM permissions, follow the principles of least-privileged access when creating policies and only assign minimal permissions.
 You can also limit IAM permissions using service control policies and permissions boundaries.

 Amazon Simple Storage Service (AWS S3) is a storage service that offers industry-leading scalability, data availability, security, and performance.
-AWS S3 can be used by all sizes of companies and industries with all kinds of use cases like mobile/web applications, big data, machine learning, and many more.
+All sizes of companies and industries can use AWS S3 with all kinds of use cases like mobile/web applications, big data, machine learning, and many more.